waspy71/javascript_info/1. The JavaScript language/4. Objects - the basics/README.md

 Hints
 - Javascript uses `hints` to decide which conversion to apply
-- there are 3 variants of og type conversion:
+- there are 3 variants of type conversion:
   - `string` - for an **object-to-string conversion**, when we’re doing an operation on an object that expects a string, like `alert`
   - `number` - for an **object-to-number conversion**, like when we’re doing maths.
 Most built-in mathematical functions also include such conversion.
   - `default` - occurs in rare cases **when the operator is “not sure”** what type to expect (e.g. binary `+` can work with strings or numbers, or with `==` when string, number or a symbol can also be compared - then Javascript uses the `default`)

 In practice though, things are a bit simpler.
 All built-in objects except for one case (Date object) implement `default` conversion the same way as `number`.
 And we probably should do the same.
-`

 Still, it’s important to know about all 3 hints, soon we’ll see why.

 **To do the conversion, JavaScript tries to find and call three object methods**: